syranide/react-swf/README.md

 * Browser bundle has optional CommonJS/AMD module loader support
 * Only ~1KB gzipped
-* An object can be passed to `flashVars` and is automatically encoded
+* An object can be passed to `flashVars` to be automatically encoded
 * Solves IE8 memory leaks when using `flash.external.ExternalInterface.addCallback`

 ## Examples